eclipse-hono/hono/site/content/user-guide/device-registry.md

 * Status Codes:
   * 200 (OK): Credentials for the given parameters have been found.
 The response body will contain credentials as specified by [Credentials Format]({{< relref "api/Credentials-API.md#credentials-format" >}}) of the Credentials API.
   * 404 (Not Found): No credentials for the given parameters are registered for the given tenant.

+The [Get Credentials]({{< relref "api/Credentials-API.md#get-credentials" >}}) operation of Credentials API defines that arbitrary array of properties can be passed to help identify the device.
+It's not specified if and how these properties can be used by the implementation.
+The Device Registry will try to match the properties against the properties defined in the credentials record.
+It will return the credentials only if all the properties in the request are successfully matched.

 **Example**